 The bus package allocated to Gali Batu Bus Depot remains to be confirmed, but will very likely be allocated to Choa Chu Kang–Bukit Panjang Bus Package and as a replacement for Kranji Bus Depot.
 The route package is scheduled for contract renewal in 2023, but the depot is scheduled for completion in 2024 (not including delays incurred by the COVID-19 pandemic and Greatearth’s insolvency).

-Contract DE142 for Proposed Multi-Storey Gali Batu Bus Depot was published on 22 October 2018, and was awarded on 12 November 2019 to Greatearth Corporation Pte.
+Contract DE142 for the Proposed Multi-Storey Gali Batu Bus Depot was published on 22 October 2018.
+It was awarded to Greatearth Corporation Pte.
 Ltd. – Gamuda Berhad Singapore Branch Joint Venture (55%-45% ownership) for a sum of S$260 million on 12 November 2019.
 The original contract duration was 41 months, which aligned with the expected completion year of 2023.

 In August 2021, local construction company Greatearth went bust amid the COVID-19 pandemic.
 The LTA said that it was in discussions with joint venture partner Gamuda Berhad Singapore, the Singapore branch of Malaysian infrastructure firm Gamuda, on how to ‘ensure project continuity and minimise the impact on the completion timeline’.
 At that time, the depot was around 15 per cent completed and was slated to be completed around 2024.

 According to Gamuda’s annual reports, it pursued a full novation of the contract to Gamuda Berhad Singapore Branch with LTA, and a Supplemental Agreement was signed sometime between 2021-2022.
 This authorised Gamuda Berhad Singapore to move forward with the delivery of Contract DE142 as the sole contractor.